PawelPokorski/daily-coding-problems/problems/001-two-sum-check/README.md

 **Constraints:**

-- You may not use the same element twice.
+- You may not use the same element twice
 - You can assume that the input array is given